shybash-shaik/socialens-backend/README.md

 ## 📝 Environment Variables

-See `.env.example` for all required environment variables:
+Create a `.env` file in the root directory with the following variables:

 - Database configuration
 - JWT secrets
-- AWS credentials
 - Email settings
-- Redis configuration
+- RabbitMQ configuration
 - Security settings

 ## 🤝 Contributing